google/heir/docs/content/en/docs/getting_started.md

 [official docs](https://mlir.llvm.org/docs/LangRef/) or
 [this blog post](https://www.jeremykun.com/2023/08/10/mlir-running-and-testing-a-lowering/).

 Now we run the `heir-opt` command to optimize and compile the program.
+If you fetched a pre-built binary instead of building from source, then all commands below should have `bazel run //tools:heir-opt --` replaced with `heir-opt`, and similarly for `heir-translate`.

 ```bash
 bazel run //tools:heir-opt -- \